apache/celix/documents/intro/services.md

 * Components with declarative service dependency so that a component life cycle is coupled with the availability of service dependencies.
 See the components' documentation section for more information about components.
-* The Celix framework will handle all service registration/un-registration events and the starting/stopping of trackers on the Celix event thread to ensure that only 1 event can be processed per time.
+* The Celix framework will handle all service registration/un-registration events and the starting/stopping of trackers on the Celix event thread to ensure that only 1 event can be processed per time and that callbacks for service registration and service tracker are always called from the same thread.
 * For service registration, service un-registration, starting trackers and closing trackers there are async variants which can be used in the Celix event thread.
-For C most of the async function variants end with a `Async` postfix and for C++ this is handled as an option in the Builder objects.
+For C, most of the async function variants end with a `Async` postfix and for C++ this is handled as an option in the Builder objects.
 Also, for C++ the default enabled options are async.